practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 $
 ```

-I ran Valgrind only on programs from compiled languages, not scripting languages like Python or Ruby for example.
+I ran Valgrind only on programs from compiled languages, not scripting languages like Python or Ruby, running on virtual machines, for example.

-Another, maybe overlooked fact: I could repeat all test results as far as I have done repeated tests.
+Another fact: I could repeat all test results as far as I have done repeated tests with the same source code in the same environment.

 <br/>